 Before using folk remedies for duodenitis, be sure to consult your doctor!

-1. Chamomile tea is best consumed more than twice a day.
-It is best to drink it chilled.
-The drink is distinguished by its ability to soothe the internal organs and reduce inflammation.
+1. It is advisable to drink chamomile tea more than twice a day.
+It is better to drink it chilled.
+The drink is distinguished by its ability to soothe internal organs and reduce inflammation.

 2. Plantain juice and honey.
 To prepare the composition, you need to take 3 large spoons of plantain juice and 1 small spoon of honey.
-Mix everything and take in the amount of 3 large spoons 3 times a day.
+Mix everything and take 3 large spoons 3 times a day.
 This remedy is especially effective for erosive duodenitis.

-3. Pour 2 tablespoons of herbs St. John's wort perforated with 1 cup boiling water, close the lid, heat in a water bath for 30 minutes, leave for 15 minutes, strain.
-Drink 0.3 cups 3 times a day 30 minutes before meals with duodenitis.
+3. Pour 2 tablespoons of herb St. John's wort perforated with 1 cup of boiling water, cover with a lid, heat in a water bath for 30 minutes, leave for 15 minutes, strain.
+Drink 0.3 glasses 3 times a day 30 minutes before meals for duodenitis.

-4. For the treatment of the erosive form of the disease, it is recommended to use the following recipe: a teaspoon of flax seeds is poured with a glass of boiling water and infused for about 15 minutes.
-It is recommended to take the healing composition on an empty stomach one hour before breakfast.
-Flax treatment lasts about a month.
+4. For the treatment of the erosive form of the disease, it is recommended to use next recipe: a teaspoon of flax seeds is poured into a glass of boiling water and left for about 15 minutes.
+Accept healing composition recommended for empty stomach an hour before breakfast.
+Treatment with flax lasts about a month.

-5. 30 g of peppermint leaves and lemon balm, 40 g of chamomile flowers.
+5. 30 g each of peppermint and lemon balm leaves, 40 g of chamomile flowers.
 Insist.
 Drink a glass half an hour before meals.

 Prevention